diegodlh/openglam-oach/readme.md

 # OpenGlam/OACH Declaration - Bibliography audit

+See the report published [here](https://medium.com/open-glam/bibliography-audit-and-data-extraction-671c76a99626) to find out more.

 ## Setup

 To create an environment with the required Python packages, use Anaconda's `conda` package manager: